 Along the way, he was known to associate with and befriend such other Old West characters as John Hughes, Thomas Rynning, Frank Canton, Frank Hamer, Charles Siringo, and a young George S. Patton, who would say of Allison: “The most noted gunman here in Texas.”
 Though known for his fearlessness, lack of bravado, and deadly aim with a gun, there were also some allegations that all was not a perfect lawman.
 Having a serious gambling habit, there were claims made of misappropriation of funds at various times and Allison sometimes left his positions under a cloud of suspicion.

 However, he was still working on the side of the law in 1923 when he was shot down and killed by two infamous cattle rustlers named Hill Loftis (aka Tom Ross) and Milton Paul Good.

 Working as a detective for the Texas Cattle Raisers Association, he and Horace Roberson, another detective, were in Seminole, Texas on April 1st to testify against the two cattle rustlers.
 The night before the trial, Allison and Roberson were sitting in the lobby of the Gaines Hotel when in came the two suspected cattle thieves, immediately opening fire with a pistol and a shotgun.
-Both men were killed.
-Allison’s death was recognized as the end of a frontier era in the Lone Star State.
-His funeral was a heavily attended by numerous Texas lawmen and cattle kings.
+Both detectives were killed.
+Allison’s death was recognized as the end of the frontier-era in the Lone Star State.
+His funeral was heavily attended by numerous Texas lawmen and cattle kings.